EBIO5460Fall2025/class-materials/05_6_hw_due_mon_22_sep.md

 y_dev <- abs(nut_y - y)
 ```

-If both of these are less than 0.5, the nut is in the squirrel's grid cell.
+If both of these are less than 0.5, the nut is in the squirrel's current grid cell.

-The data questions:
+### The data questions

 * How long until the squirrel finds the nut?
 * What is the distribution of times (the data generating distribution)?
    * The nut should be placed randomly at a new location each replicate simulation

-Tips:
+### Tips

 * Start by coding the algorithm for one replicate of the search
 * Start by modeling movement only
 * Check your algorithm by carefully stepping through it
-* Add a plot to visualize movement as another check
+* Add a plot to visualize movement as another check (this time plotting in x, y instead of x, t)
 * Then, once that's working, add the nut
 * Then add a `for` repetition structure to conduct repeated simulations